Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Syntactic Mono and Framing

-\paragraph{Resource introspection and exact bounds.} Viper supports the \code{perm} resource introspection feature to inspect the currently owned features.
+\paragraph{Resource introspection and exact bounds.} \Viper{} supports the \code{perm} resource introspection feature to inspect the currently owned features.
 The feature is used by multiple verifiers to encode proof search algorithms and can lead to \unsound{} inlining (as shown in~\secref{sec:problem}).
-The syntactic condition rejects all Viper programs where \code{perm} appears.
-For verifiers that work via translation to Viper, their source programs are rejected if their Viper translations use \code{perm}.
+The syntactic condition rejects all \Viper{} programs where \code{perm} appears.
+For verifiers that work via translation to \Viper{}, their source programs are rejected if their Viper translations use \code{perm}.

-Both GRASShopper and Viper support the statement \code{assume A}, where \code{A} can be an arbitrary assertion.
+Both \grasshopper{} and \Viper{} support the statement \code{assume A}, where \code{A} can be an arbitrary assertion.
 Since such a statement renders executions that have less resources than \code{A} infeasible, but not those with executions with at least as many resources as specified by \code{A}, they are potentially not output monotonic, thus our syntactic condition also rejects them.
-Finally, since GRASShopper's assert statements express exact bounds on resource ownership (reflecting GRASShopper's underlying classical separation logic), they are not safety monotonic, thus our syntactic condition rejects them.
+Finally, since \grasshopper{}'s assert statements express exact bounds on resource ownership (reflecting \grasshopper{}'s underlying classical separation logic), they are not safety monotonic, thus our syntactic condition rejects them.